 CCOC Bylaws (2015) 2(c): The CCOC shall monitor Core Curriculum courses to ensure adherence to general-education guidelines as determined by the Colorado Commission on Higher Education, the University of Colorado Board of Regents, and the CU Denver schools/colleges.

 The CCOC fulfills this responsibility through periodic review of Intellectual Competencies and Knowledge Areas.
-The CCOC began routine, periodic review of core-area syllabi in the spring of 2008.
+The CCOC began routine, periodic review of core-area in the spring of 2008.
 Reviewing one core-area's syllabi per semester, the CCOC provides core-course faculty with feedback concerning compliance with requirements and consistency within the core area.
 Each core area is reviewed for the specific requirements as designated by our bylaws and policies.

-Schedule of periodic review through Spring 2025:
+Schedule of periodic review through Fall 2027:

 Fa 2023 – Social Sciences